OpenFreeEnergy/openfe/docs/guide/troubleshooting.rst

 **Suggested fixes**

-- Run ``scripts/validate_transformation.py`` on the transformation JSON to try to identify the source of the problem.
+- Run the `validation script <https://github.com/OpenFreeEnergy/openfe-failure-cases/blob/main/scripts/validate_transformation.py>`_ on the transformation JSON to try to identify the source of the problem.
 - Inspect the receptor for missing residues or missing capping groups.
 - Review the atom mapping for bond-breaking transformations or mappings with too few heavy atoms, try to improve the mapping by aligning the ligands before generating the mapping.